CSS3 linear gradients

 Creating gradients

-I have included some simple examples for you to play with in my Gradients demo.
+I have included some simple examples for you to play with in my linear gradients demo.
 Download this example and play with different values as you read through the sections below.
-Looking, at the code, you'll notice that I've included different versions with the different vendor prefixes, to support the different browsers.
-The example will work across newer versions of Opera, Firefox, Safari and Chrome.

 To create a basic linear gradient, you need to provide a start point and an end point, like so: